Andrewstahl/phase-1-final-project/README.md

 This is the repository of my Phase 1 final project for Flatiron School.

 ## Goal
-The goal of this project is leverage my knowledge in HTML, CSS, JavaScript, and APIs to create a single-page application.
+The goal of this project is to leverage my knowledge in HTML, CSS, JavaScript, and APIs to create a single-page application.

 ## Project Overview